bazholifield/basque-learning-tool/README.md

 - Designed for English speakers with no prior Basque exposure

 ### Translator
-- Bidirectional Basque ↔ English translation
+- Bidirectional Basque - English translation
-- Runs on a locally downloaded HuggingFace model — no internet or API key required
+- Runs on Helsinki-NLP/opus-mt-eu-en downloaded locally, so no internet or API key required at runtime
 - Integrated into writing practice for automated answer evaluation

 ---